-COC will only enter into a contractual relationship with the legal owner of a qualified unit.
-No tenancy will be approved without acceptable documentation of legal ownership (e.g., deed of trust, proof of taxes for the most recent year).
+COCThe PHA will only enter into a contractual relationship with the legal owner of a qualified unit.
+No tenancy will be approved without acceptable documentation of legal ownership (e.g., deed of trust, proof of taxes for most recent year).